ghcjs/ghcjs/README.markdown

  * a recent version of `alex` and `happy` need to be in your `PATH`
  * `git`, `make`, `cpp`, `autoreconf`, `patch` need to be in your `PATH`
- * by default, `ghcjs-boot` will try to use the system GMP library, see `ghcjs-boot --help` for more info.
+ * one of the dependencies is the `terminfo` Haskell package, which requires `libtinfo`.
+On Debian/Ubuntu this is provided by the `libtinfo-dev` package.

 #### Windows